Start Here — What best describes your situation?

 Seller’s market or not, you have the right to know what’s under the smell.

 Carpet and flooring allowances are nice.
 Price reductions are nice.
-But here’s the reality: in many cases, those credits end up getting consumed entirely by the structural remediation — leaving you to pay for the new flooring, the paint, and the reconstruction out of pocket.
+But here’s the reality: in many cases, those credits end up getting consumed entirely by the structural remediation — leaving you to pay for the new flooring, the paint, and the rest out of pocket.

 Cat urine odor soaks through carpet into the pad, through the pad into the tack strip, into the subfloor, and into the framing.
 It wicks up into drywall.
 It saturates the concrete slab in garages and basements.